opensearch-project/project-website/_posts/2023-05-25-Announcing-Data-Prepper-2.3.0.md

          - metadata_key: "request_len"
            value_expression: "length(/request)"
 ```
-This configuration adds an attribute to event metadata with attribute key `request_len` with value equal to the length of the request field in the key.
-The value can be set using value or format or `value_expression` option of entries field.
+This configuration adds an attribute to event metadata with the attribute key `request_len` with value equal to the length of the request field in the key.
+The value can be set using the value, format, or `value_expression` option of entries field.

-## S3 sink
+## Amazon S3 sink

-Data Prepper now supports saving data to Amazon S3 sinks as ndjson.
+Data Prepper now supports saving data to Amazon S3 sinks as Newline delimited JSON (ndjson).
 Amazon S3 is a popular choice for storing large volumes of data reliably and in a cost-effective way.

-Ingesting data into S3 offers a lot of possibilities for your data pipelines, including some of the following:
+Ingesting data into Amazon S3 offers many possibilities for your data pipelines, including some of the following:

-* Noisy or uninteresting data can be routed to S3 and not to OpenSearch to reduce load on your OpenSearch cluster.
-This can also help you save on compute and storage costs.
+* Noisy or uninteresting data can be routed to Amazon S3 and not to OpenSearch to reduce load on your OpenSearch cluster.
+This can help you save on compute and storage costs.
-* Ingesting data to S3 creates data which you can use for future processing.
+* Ingesting data to Amazon S3 creates data that you can use for future processing.

 ## Tail sampling

-Data Prepper 2.3.0 supports tail sampling to limit the number of events that are sent to a sink similar to the tail sampling support provided by open telemetry.
-More details on tail sampling in [OpenTelemetry](https://opentelemetry.io) can be found [here](https://opentelemetry.io/blog/2022/tail-sampling/).
+Data Prepper 2.3.0 supports tail sampling to limit the number of events that are sent to a sink similar to the tail sampling support provided by OpenTelemetry.
+For details on tail sampling in [OpenTelemetry](https://opentelemetry.io) see the blog ["Tail Sampling with OpenTelemetry: Why it’s useful, how to do it, and what to consider"](https://opentelemetry.io/blog/2022/tail-sampling/).

-Tail processing in Data Prepper is supported as an action to aggregate processor.
-The events are stored in the aggregate processor beyond the `group_duration` time until no events are received in the last `wait_period` time.
+Tail processing in Data Prepper is supported as an action to the `aggregate` processor.
+The events are stored in the `aggregate` processor beyond the `group_duration` time until no events are received in the last `wait_period` time.

-For example, the following configuration sends all traces with errors to the sink and non-error events are sampled with the user specified `percent` probabilistic sampler.
+For example, the following configuration sends all traces with errors to the sink and non-error events are sampled with the user specified `percent` probabilistic sampler:

 ```
 trace-normal-pipeline: